Kev1CO/pyScienceMode2/documents/paper.md

   - name: Institute of Biomedical Engineering, Faculty of Medicine, University of Montreal, Canada
     index: 1

-date: 2 December 2022 #CHANGE DATE
+date: 14 September 2023 #CHANGE DATE
 bibliography: paper.bib
 ---

 # Summary

-Functional electrical stimulation (FES) is a rehabilitation technique that uses electrical currents to activate muscles with the objective of producing functional movement.
+Functional electrical stimulation (FES) is a rehabilitation technique that uses electrical currents to activate muscles with the purpose of producing functional movement.
 It is an efficient rehabilitation therapy for patients with neurological disorders [REF] as it bypasses the neural command necessary to muscle activation.
 The Rehastim devices (Hasomed Inc., Magdeburg, Germany) are a range of electro-stimulators.
 They are broadly used in the clinical and research field to peripherally stimulate muscles to restore motor functions.